 For the rémoulade:

 1 teaspoon Dijon mustard

 Couple dashes of hot sauce

 Squeeze of lemon

 Heat a few glugs of canola or safflower oil in a large aluminum or cast iron skillet over medium-high to high heat.
-Cook crab cakes (in two batches if necessary, adding more oil as needed) until crispy and light golden brown, approximately 2-3 minutes per side.
+Cook crab cakes (in two batches if necessary, adding more oil as needed) until crispy and light golden-brown, 2 to 3 minutes per side.
 Keep the crab cakes hot in a warm oven, if desired.
-Serve with a lightly dressed arugula salad, a couple of lemon wedges, and a dallop of rémoulade.
+Serve with a lightly dressed arugula salad, a couple of lemon wedges, and a dollop of rémoulade.

 For the rémoulade, combine all of the ingredients in a small bowl and chill for at least 4 hours.
 Adjust seasonings to suit personal taste, if desired.